oscar-system/Oscar.jl/docs/src/TropicalGeometry/hypersurface.md

  [[-1//2, 1//2], [1//2, -1//2]]
  [[1//2, -1//2]]
 ```
 Instead of being between two vertices, the unbounded edges are defined by a vertex and a ray.
+These rays can be seen in the following way.
 ```jldoctest exampleHypersurface
 julia> rays.(maxPol)
 5-element Vector{SubObjectIterator{RayVector{QQFieldElem}}}: